oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

 ### Create a Kubernetes secret for the container registry

 In this section you create a secret that stores the credentials for the container registry where the OAM image is stored.

-This step must be followed if using Oracle Container Registry or your own private registry.
-If you are not using a container registry and have loaded the images on each of the master and worker nodes, you can skip this step.
+If you are not using a container registry and have loaded the images on each of the master and worker nodes, you still need to create the registry secret.
+However, the user name and password need not contain meaningful data.

 1. Run the following command to create the secret: